Most people come to yoga to improve their flexibility, but through practice, they uncover much more.

 There are no hot packs or ultrasound machines to be found in this practice.
 Our physio sessions are built around the individual.
 With your dedicated 1-hour initial appointment rest assured that there will be no stone unturned in uncovering the root cause of your issue.
 Highly skilled assessment and treatment is paired with education, easy to understand self-treatment techniques and prevention strategies.

-Dry needling causes a neurophysiological tissue response where the muscle contracts and subsequently ‘resets’.
-It is an effective method to promote resolution of both acute and chronic painful conditions.
+It is effective in assisting in the resolution of both acute and chronic painful conditions.
 It is a favourite of elite and recreational athletes alike because of its quick results allowing you to get back to what you love doing sooner.

 Taking inspiration from people from diverse fields, cultures, ethnicities, ages, lifestyles is the way to best way to guide individuals and the community at large toward the larger goal of optimal health.
 This is the age of collaboration.